 Employee recognition programs can be as simple as an employee of the month program, or can be more complex such as annual awards events or ongoing programs which allow employees to send recognition to other employees as thanks for going above and beyond.

 It seems like every day employers are hearing sobering new statistics about the impact of mental health issues in the workplace.
 It is one of the leading causes of short-term and long-term absences and costs hundreds of billions annually in lost productivity to employers in the US.
 Managing these issues proactively is essential to mitigating risk and providing a safe and healthy workplace to all hires and that starts with the employee handbook.

 While most employee handbooks talk about health, safety and accommodations, progressive employers are now specifically addressing mental health in company handbooks as well.

 This may include policies regarding substance use, suicide prevention and mental health first aid as well as any wellness programs offered by the company such as meditation rooms, counseling services, stress reduction training and of course, employee assistance programs.

 - Green Workplace Policy

-Company policies around green initiatives can be as simple as recycling, minimizing waste, properly disposing of items, turning off equipment not in use, etc. Your organization may have a more detailed “green workplace policy” that you can make reference to here.
-If not, start by identifying three to five best practices that your workplace can uphold.
+Company policies around green initiatives can be as simple as recycling, minimizing waste, properly disposing of items, turning off equipment not in use, etc. Your organization may have a more detailed green workplace policy There are some best practices that you can make reference to here.
+If not, start by identifying three to five reasons to upgrade your employee handbook now.
 Bad environmental habits can be hard to break, so including this in the handbook will ensure that new hires comply from day one.